input-output-hk/cardano-node-wiki/docs/ADR-5-cardano-testnet-node-configuration-file.md

 ## Add a new command in the CLI

-Introduce a new `conway genesis check-node-config file` command in `cardano-cli`.
+Introduce a new `debug check-node-configuration FILEPATH` command in `cardano-cli`.
 It will have the following options:

 ```
-[--byron-genesis FILEPATH]
-[--shelley-genesis FILEPATH]
-[--alonzo-genesis FILEPATH]
-[--conway-genesis FILEPATH]
-[--node-config FILEPATH]
+--node-configuration-file FILEPATH
+[--fix-configuration-file]
 ```

-For every `--era-genesis` file, the command will read the file specified at the given `FILEPATH`, hash its content and check that the file specified at `--node-config` contains the correct path and the correct hash for this genesis file.
+Option `-node-configuration-file` specifies the path of the file to check.
+The optional flag `--fix-configuration-file` lets `cardano-cli` fix the wrong genesis hashes (or fill them in) in the file specified by `--node-configuration-file`.
+By default (i.e. when `--fix-configuration-file` is not specified), `check-node-configuration` only checks that the genesis hashes are correct: it doesn't correct them.

 ## Have `create-testnet-data` create the node configuration file

-1. Have `create-testnet-data` create a default node configuration file (populating it with the paths and hashes of the genesis files).
+Have `create-testnet-data` create a default node configuration file (populating it with the paths and hashes of the genesis files).
-2. Add a `--node-config-template` optional option to `create-testnet-data which will be used to generate the node configuration file, instead of using a default one.

 # Consequences